mgiuca/get-installed-related-apps/EXPLAINER.md

 # Abstract
 As the capabilities of the web grow, the functionality of web apps begins to match that of corresponding native apps.
-The situation of users having a web app, and the corresponding native app, both installed on the same device will become more common, and the feature sets of these apps will converge.
+The situation of users having a web app and the corresponding native app both installed on the same device will become more common, and the feature sets of these apps will converge.

-To allow web apps to detect this situation is important to allow the web app to defer functionality that should be provided by the native app.
+It is important to allow apps to detect this situation to allow them to disable functionality that should be provided by the other app.

 The GetInstalledRelatedApps API allows web apps to detect if related native apps are installed on the current device.